ajaysagarn/chore-crunch/README.md

 ## Running this project:

-To be able to run this project you need to first create an instance of dynamoDB running locally or have table created within the AWS console.
+To be able to run this project you need to first create an instance of dynamoDB running locally or have a table created within the AWS console.

 The dynamodb table must be created with the following configuration: